Working with Clips

 Section titled “Playback & Audio Tab”

-- Output — target output letter (Default/Auto mode only).
+- Output — target output letter (Default mode only).

 - Slot — position within the output, shown as